hotrodorm/hotrod/hotrod-project/docs/docs-4/torcs/README.md

 ## Restarting Observers

 Torcs restarts the observers periodically to record fresh data.
 By default it restarts all observers every 60 minutes.
-This can be changed using:
+This can be changed using the `setRestartPeriodInMinutes(int)` method, as in:

 ```java
   this.torcs.setRestartPeriodInMinutes(60 * 24); // Restart observers once a day